Updated: August 21, 2018

 G Suite Security

 Google business accounts have an option for enabling 2-step verification (2SV).
 This means that a business email account cannot be accessed from an unfamiliar machine or device until a six digit code that is texted to the account owner’s mobile phone is entered at the time of login.
-A hardware device, which is a stronger form of 2SV, is coming soon.
+A hardware security key, is a strongest form of 2SV.

 On the topic of perimeter security, Google has legions of skilled engineers who are dedicated to fending off intrusions.
-Corporations are not in a position to dedicate a large number of resources to the same tasks and are instead dependent on the reliability of security hardware and software solutions, supplemented by internal monitoring efforts.
+Corporations are not in a position to dedicate a large number of resources to the same tasks.
+They are instead dependent on the reliability of security hardware and software solutions, supplemented by internal monitoring efforts.

 What Types of Businesses Are Using G Suite?